-Each NF must certify the minimum eligibility requirements of each horse and athlete and list the competitions which enabled horse and athlete to qualify, according to the qualification procedure established for each star level as laid out in Art.
-506. Relevant level and criteria must be included in the schedule.
+Each NF must certify the qualification of each horse and athlete and list the competitions which enabled horse and athlete to qualify, according to the qualification procedure established for each star level.
+Please include the relevant procedure according to level of event in schedule (refer to Part B attached and Rules for Eventing Art.
+506).